codecholeric/gradle-plantuml-plugin/README.md

 * the target is a single file
 * the target has a known image file ending like `svg` or `png`

-The plugin adds a custom `plantUml` task:
+The plugin adds a custom `:plantUml` task:

 ```
-./gradlew plantUml
+./gradlew :plantUml
 ```

 ## Incremental build support